AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/blog/test.md

 Now, after we run `direnv allow`, it will setup everything!
 Now whenever you enter the folder, if the `flake.nix` file has not changed, you will have your development environment ready.

+## Public comments

+As a way to increase interactiviy on the site, I am attempting to setup comments using [Giscus](https://giscus.app/).
+I followed the instructions in the quartz documentation and they show locally, so I hope they will also show up in the online version.

 # Conclusion

 Overall I am quite happy with the setup.
 I just need to clone the repo and run `nix develop` to start writing anywhere (I hope!
 Fingers crossed!).